 Tennessee-based creator of the handwriting font Kellye's Handwriting (2009, Fontcapture).
 [Google]

 Tennessee-based designer of Jasmin 1.0 and Jasmin 2.0 at Garagefonts.
+FontShop link.
+Klingspor link.
 [Google]

+Los Angeles-based designer.
 During her studies at Lipscomb University in Nashville, TN, Laura Bennett designed a constructivist typeface (2012).
 In 2014, she designed Egidio.
 In 2020, she designed the dry brush font Mattina Sera with the help of New Tropical Design.
 [Google]

 Mark Mabry runs the design firm Mabry Creative in Nashville, TN.
 In 2013, he published his forst font, the blood brush hand-printed caps typeface Bloody Nose (2013).
 [Google]

 Author of American Metal Typefaces of the Twentieth Century (New Castle, Delaware, Oak Knoll Books, 1996), which describes every known American typeface designed and cast in metal during the 20th century.
 See also here and here.
 M.F.
 McGrew (1912-2007) was also the author of over 300 articles on typography, which ran in trade journals.
-He wasd born in Chattanooga, TN, grew up in Pennsylvania, and died in Pittsburgh.
+He was born in Chattanooga, TN, grew up in Pennsylvania, and died in Pittsburgh.
 His 500-strong book collection was donated to The Museum of Printing in North Andover, Massachusetts, near Boston, where the public can consult them.
 [Google]

 During her studies at Middle Tennessee State University in Murfreesboro, TN, Nashville, TN-based Marissa Vaughan created the display typeface simply called Digital Alphabet (2013).
 [Google]

 Matt Patteson (Knoxville, TN) created the custom sans typeface Inpexia (2012).
 [Google]